srid/purescript-book-sources/chapter7.md

 `validateAddress` validates an `Address` structure.
 It checks that the `street` and `city` fields are non-empty, and checks that the string in the `state` field has length 2.

 Notice how the `nonEmpty` and `lengthIs` validator functions both use the `invalid` function provided by the `Data.Validation` module to indicate an error.
-Since we are working in the `[String]` semigroup, `invalid` takes an array of strings as its argument.
+Since we are working in the `Array String` semigroup, `invalid` takes an array of strings as its argument.

-We can try this function in `psci`:
+We can try this function in PSCi:

 ```text
 > import Data.AddressBook